-Some of the best examples of architecture from this period remain in Asakusa, a district in Taito, including the magnificent Senso-ji, a Buddhist temple dedicated to the bodhisattva Kannon; the area, which was once the city’s premier entertainment district, today hosts many festivals, such as the Sanja Matsuri, one of the three great Shinto festivals in Tokyo.
+Some of the best examples of architecture from this period remain in Asakusa, a district in Taito-ku, including the magnificent Senso-ji Temple, a Buddhist temple dedicated to the bodhisattva Kannon.
+The area, which was once the city’s premier entertainment district, today hosts many festivals, such as the Sanja Matsuri at the nearby Asakusa Shrine, one of the three great Shinto festivals in Tokyo.
 Sadly, Asakusa, like much of Tokyo, was badly damaged by US raids during World War Two, particularly the 1945 firebombing.

 In 1868, the Tokugawa Shogunate ended and imperial rule was restored, bringing the Edo Period to an end after nearly 260 years.
 The transition, known the Meiji Restoration, saw the Emperor move to Edo, which was renamed Tokyo and became the capital of Japan.
 During the Meiji era (1868-1912), the city underwent a remarkable transformation, with the introduction of stone and brick to buildings and roads, the first telecommunications line and the first steam train.

 Today, one of the most ‘traditional’ parts of the city is Yanaka, which you will see described as Shitamachi, referring to affluent areas of Tokyo to the west of the palace.
 Although the phrase actually originates from Edo times, the well-heeled area undoubtedly has an imperial feel.
-It is also home to the Yanaka Cemetery, built in 1872, and famous for Cherry Blossom Avenue, which blooms each spring.
-Also from this period is the Ueno Zoo, opened in 1882.
-For a bit of modern history, ride the Ueno Zoo Monorail, the first of its type in the country, which opened in 1957.
+It is also home to the Yanaka Cemetery, opened in 1897, and famous for Cherry Blossom Street, which blooms each spring.
+Also from this period is the Ueno Zoological Gardens, opened in 1882.

-Likewise, visitors can enjoy Noh, a form of classical Japanese dance-drama that dates back to the 14th century, in the National Noh Theatre, or Kabuki in the Kabuki-za Theatre.
-There remain many traditional Japanese crafts – such as Kiriko glass, Amezaiku, Oshima Tsumugi, and Washi paper – that can be purchased or experienced through expert demonstrations.
+Likewise, visitors can enjoy Noh, a form of classical Japanese dance-drama that dates back to the 14th century, in the National Noh Theatre, or Kabuki in the Kabukiza Theatre.
+There remain many traditional Japanese crafts – such as Kiriko glass, Amezaiku and Washi paper – that can be purchased or experienced through expert demonstrations.